FEBRUARY 2026 · 8 MIN READ

 Fraudulent transaction losses

 The most immediately visible cost.
 In a mobile banking or USSD breach, attackers drain customer accounts and initiate outgoing transfers before the fraud is detected.
 Mobile money transactions settle in seconds and are often irreversible.
-Losses from a single large breach event can run from $50,000 to millions of dollars depending on the institution size and how quickly the attack is contained.
+The Bank of Uganda incident shows the ceiling: roughly $17 million moved out before the theft was detected, with more than half recovered according to Reuters.
+For a commercial bank or fintech, the loss scales with transaction limits, settlement speed, and how quickly the attack is contained, and the unrecovered portion comes straight off the balance sheet.

 Incident response costs

 Containing and remediating a breach requires specialist expertise: digital forensics, malware removal, system rebuilding, and security hardening.
-If you do not have this capability in-house (and most Rwandan banks do not), you are paying consultants at emergency rates.
-Based on regional engagement experience, a serious incident response engagement typically costs $20,000 to $100,000 or more, with costs climbing quickly if the investigation extends over weeks.
+If you do not have this capability in-house (and most Rwandan banks do not), you are paying external specialists at emergency rates, often flown in from outside the region.
+A serious investigation runs for weeks, bills by the day, and cannot be deferred or negotiated down while attackers may still be inside your environment.
+The bill routinely exceeds what an entire year of preventive testing would have cost.

 Rwanda's data protection framework and BNR guidelines require notification of affected customers and the regulator in the event of a significant breach.
 Customer notification campaigns (SMS, email, call centre surge capacity) are expensive.
 Legal costs for reviewing notification obligations, managing regulatory correspondence, and handling customer claims add significant additional cost.